 Engwall and Kipping (2013) summarize the findings from the existing literature and highlight that management consulting literature has been influenced by three other fields of management: (1) practice, (2) education and (3) publishing, pointing out how their interaction furthers the diffusion of management ideas.
 Besides flows of ideas and people between the fields "there is also a gradual blurring of the boundaries among them" (p.86).
 In the last decades several number of literature reviews have been conducted with different classification logic (Varga-Toldi and Veres, 2020).
-One of the most cited classification model comes from Nikolova and Devinney (2012) work who defined three main perspectives of the management consulting literature:
+Armenakis and Burdg (1988) provided a comprehensive review of existing literature and classified publications according to scientific rigor.
+They incorporated works to experience-based, quasi-scientific, and scientific research literature groups, and clinched them to consultation process stages as follows: (1) consultant recruiting, (2) entry, (3) contracting, (4) diagnosis, (5) feedback, (6) planning, (7) implementation, and (8) evaluation.
+Kipping and Armbrüster (1998) used a completely different method and distinguished existing concepts to (1) empirical-descriptive, (2) functionalist, (3) critical, (4) historical, and (5) hermeneutic approaches.
+Fincham and Clark (2002) as well as Kipping and Clark, (2012) have chosen a chronological and evolutionary stage-based structure for their literature examination.
+One of the most cited classification models comes from Nikolova and Devinney (2012) work, who defined three main perspectives of the management consulting literature: